Skip to content

 Owner Owner CRM → MA CRM For personalized email sending

-2.3 Design Lead Management Framework
+2.3 How Do You Design a Lead Management Framework?

 Define how leads will flow through your integrated system: